How to Teach Kids How to Code Without All The Tech Jargon

 Part of the learning journey is failure.
+It’s one of the biggest obstacles to learn coding for kids.
 It is also one of the reasons why kids often lose interest or quit halfway in their learning journey.

 So to overcome this hurdle, you should celebrate their achievement and find ways to extend that achievement even further.
 For example, if your kid finally learned how to use programming tools like Scratch, then you can share their finished project online for their friends to see.
 Doing this would boost their confidence and push them to learn more complicated projects in the future.

 Just Have Fun with Them

 Even though coding is a complicated subject to teach, you can make learning the coding process even more bearable for your kids.
 Inspire your kids to learn more through play.